Relations between Poincar\'e series for quasi-complete intersection homomorphisms: Quasi-complete intersection homomorphisms

-Lower bounds for $\cx_Q(M)$ and $\curv_Q(M)$ are established in \cite{Sega/Sireeshan:2024} when $n=m=1$ and the residue field has characteristic zero.
-We expect similar lower bounds to hold more generally, but we do not have more evidence at this time. \end{remark}
+When $m>0$, as far as the authors are aware of, the only known results that give similar lower bounds for $\cx_Q(M)$ and $\curv_Q(M)$, in terms of the invariants defined over $R$, are established in recent joint work of the second author in \cite{Sega/Sireeshan:2024}.
+There $\Ker\varphi$ is generated by an exact zero divisor (that is, $n=m=1$) and the residue field has characteristic zero.
+We expect similar lower bounds to hold more generally, but we do not have additional evidence at this time. \end{remark}

 \begin{ack} This material is based upon work supported by the National Science Foundation under Grant No.\@ DMS-1928930 and by the Alfred P. Sloan Foundation under grant G-2021-16778, while the second author was in residence at the Simons Laufer Mathematical Sciences Institute (formerly MSRI) in Berkeley, California, during the Spring 2024 semester.

-The first author was supported by the National Science Foundation under Grant No.\@ DMS-2302567. \end{ack}
+The first author was supported by the National Science Foundation under Grant No.\@ DMS-2302567.
+Finally, we thank the referee for their comments that greatly improved the paper. \end{ack}